Large deviations for triangles in scale-free random graphs: Nonlinear heavy-tailed large deviations

 A classical result dating back to Nagaev \cite{Nagaev1969} is that the most likely way this event occurs is by a single big jump of size $a \mu n$ and that this probability is regularly varying with index $-(\alpha-1)$.
 A critical step in the proof is to show that a jump of size at least $\varepsilon n$ is really necessary.
 In our notation, this entails showing that for every $\beta<\infty$ there exists an $\varepsilon>0$ such that

+or in other words: the probability that a jump of at most $\varepsilon n$ creates the desired deviation is small.
 A version of this result (which we actually need in Section \ref{sec:prooftaularge}), can be found in \cite{resnick1999}, and can also be proven with Bennett's inequality.
 We now show how (\ref{rs99}) follows from Proposition \ref{prop-empiricalconcentration}.
 On the set $E_n(A,\delta, c)$, the following upper bound holds for $\bar F_n$ on $x\in [0,\varepsilon n]$: